davidepi/spectre-light/src/parsers/README.md

 with the following differences:

 - Keys are reserved keywords and thus cannot be neither user-defined nor quoted
-- Commas can not be inserted between each `key:value` pair
+- A comma is not required between each `key:value` pair, a whitespace is sufficient
 - The toplevel object can not be enclosed in curly braces

 Here is an example of the file structure